NorrinRadd/monero/README.md

 * ```make depends target=aarch64-linux-android``` for 64bit android binaries

-The required packages are the names for each toolchain on apt.
+Note the required packages listed directly above.
 Depending on your distro, they may have different names.
 The `depends` system has been tested on Ubuntu 18.04 and 20.04.

 Using `depends` might also be easier to compile Monero on Windows than using MSYS.
 Activate Windows Subsystem for Linux (WSL) with a distro (for example Ubuntu), install the apt build-essentials and follow the `depends` steps as depicted above.